containers/podman.io_old/_posts/2022-08-17-podman-release-v4.2.0.md

 As part of the 4.2.0 release, we have made many changes to both Podman pods and the `podman play kube` command.
 Pods now have early support for resource limits, allowing CPU and memory use for a pod to be limited.
 All containers in the pod will share this limit but can still set their own limits.
 Pods can also be cloned now via the new `podman pod clone` command.
 Support for YAML in `play kube` has also been improved, with additional support for security context settings and the ability to use `BlockDevice` and `CharDevice` volumes.

-Systemd integration with `podman play kube` has been introduced.
+systemd integration with `podman play kube` has been introduced.
 Pods launched by `podman play kube` can be managed by systemd, using the new `podman-kube@.service` service - e.g. `systemctl --user start podman-play-kube@$(systemd-escape my.yaml).service` will run the `my.yaml` file managed by systemd.

 Several other features and changes also landed in Podman v4.2.0.
 Early support for Sigstore signatures is now available in `podman push` and `podman manifest push` - expect more in this area in the future as we further integrate Sigstore and Podman.
 Podman networks can now be isolated (preventing traffic from being sent to other Podman-managed networks) with the `--opt isolate=` option to `podman network create`.